 - “Til It Happens to You” from The Hunting Ground – Music and Lyric by Lady Gaga and Diane Warren

-One of them is gay and dedicates this award to the LGBT community around the world.
+One is gay and dedicates this award to the LGBT community worldwide.

 JJ Abrams presents the Oscar for Best Director